PuneethNaidu/VR_Treasure_Hunt/README.md

 Upon locating the correct object, players can trigger it using their Oculus controllers, unlocking a hidden button within the object itself.
 Activating this button signifies successful completion of the level, rewarding players with the opportunity to progress to the next thrilling stage of the game.
 # Technologies used
-The environment was designed using 3D models downloaded from the internet and modified using Blender3D.
+1.The environment was designed using 3D models downloaded from the internet and modified using Blender3D.
-The animation of 3D models were scripted using C# in Unity3D.
+2.The animation of 3D models were scripted using C# in Unity3D.
-The application is deployed into Oculus Quest using SideQuest's App Lab.
+3.The application is deployed into Oculus Quest using SideQuest's App Lab.

 # Working
 Once application is opened in Oculus Quest 2 ,We can see the intoduction scene containing UI image with details and a start button.
 Once the start button is triggered using Oculus controllers the hunt will begin